Archerd6/Edit-pdf-java/README.md

 # Edit-pdf-java
-Multiple runable clases to edit / change some features of pdfs
+Multiple runable clases (and program) to edit / change some features of pdfs